Design Week: Details

 The founding editor of Design Week was Jeremy Myerson and the title was edited for more than 20 years by Lynda Relph-Knight.
-The current editor is Tom Banks.
+It was edited until 2016 by Angus Montgomery, who took the title online-only, and the final editor whilst the brand was owned by Centaur was Tom Banks.
+Under its new ownership the editor hired for the relaunch was Rob Alderson.

-Back issues to 1995 include contemporary design news and interviews/retrospectives of noteworthy but not widely known designers since c.1960, e.g. Raymond Hawkey and Frank Stephenson.
+Back issues to 1995 included contemporary design news and interviews/retrospectives of noteworthy but not widely known designers since c.1960, e.g. Raymond Hawkey and Frank Stephenson.